Turtuk: Indo-Pakistan conflicts

 During the Indo-Pakistani War of 1947–1948, the Gilgit Scouts based in Gilgit overthrew the Dogra administration and subsequently invaded the Baltistan region.
 At the end of that war, Turtuk came under the control of Pakistan along with most of Baltistan.

 During the Indo-Pakistani War of 1971, this area was the site of the Battle of Turtuk.
 India's Ladakh Scouts and Nubra Guards, under the command of Brigadier Udai Singh, entered the village after Pakistani forces had retreated a day earlier.
-Udai Singh and his second-in-command Major Chewang Rinchen were both honoured with a Maha Vir Chakra for their gallantry and a street is named after Major Rinchen in Leh.
+Udai Singh and his second-in-command Major Chewang Rinchen were both honoured with a Maha Vir Chakra for their gallantry and a street in Leh is named after Major Rinchen.

 Since 1971

 In 1999, the two countries once again had a major conflict around this area during the Kargil War.
 There are memorials built in memory of soldiers on Main Road going towards the zero point of the India–Pakistan Line of Control.

 The local people are unsure of their loyalties because they have lived under both Pakistani and Indian control, and some of them served in the Pakistan Army before India's take-over.
 Many of them also have relatives living across the Line of Control.
 During the Kargil infiltration by Pakistan, some of the local people were suspected to have assisted the infiltrators.